 Have a look back over the fundamentals of mental arithmetic and applied maths.
 You should also get straight back into past papers but don’t forget to have fun using maths!

 After having dissected mental arithmetic, we recommend tackling a more complete programme.
-Read our article on how much time you need to
+Read our article on how much time you need to become good at maths.

 How many maths classes (academic support, homework help, private tutorials) in total will you need?
 This is a tricky question.
 Some people will need regular academic support over the course of the year while others will need intermittent tuition when the need arises.